Deformations of Prismatic Higher $(G,\mu)$-Displays over Quasi-Syntomic Rings: Introduction

 While we were working on this project, some independent works appeared that address similar questions for complete regular local rings \cite{imai2023prismatic, ito2023deformation} (and to some extent for smooth $\CO_K$-algebras, where $\CO_K$ is the ring of integers of some local field $K$).
 Although there are some similarities between our construction and these works (at least in their philosophy or techniques), it is worth noting that there exist several significant examples of quasi-syntomic rings that are not smooth $\CO_K$-algebras.
 Furthermore, some of our techniques could be useful in understanding the prismatic Dieudonn\'e crystals beyond the quasi-syntomic rings.

 Let us now give a more detailed introduction to the content of the paper.
-Let $G$ be a reductive group over $\BZ_p$ and $\mu$ a minuscule cocharacter of $G$\footnote{The cocharacter is assumed to be defined over an unramified extension of $\BZ_p$, but for the sake of simplicity of the introduction, here we assume that it is defined already over $\BZ_p$}.
+Let $G$ be a reductive group over $\BZ_p$ and $\mu$ a minuscule cocharacter of $G$ (for the sake of simplicity of the introduction, we assume that $\mu$ is defined over $\BZ_p$).
 To this \emph{display datum} and a (bounded) orientable prism $(A,I)$ we attach the \emph{display group} $G^\mu(A,I)$, which is the subgroup of $G(A)$ consisting of those morphisms $\CO_G\to A$ that map the filtration on $\CO_G$ given by $\mu$ to the Nygaard filtration on $A$.
 The display group has a natural action on $G(A)$ via $\mu$-conjugation (see \S \ref{SectionBanalObjects}).
 We define the groupoid of \emph{banal prismatic higher $(G,\mu)$-displays} as the quotient groupoid $\CB^{\textup{ban}}_{(G,\mu)}(A,I):=\left[G(A):G^\mu(A,I)\right]$.

 The assignment $(A,I)\mapsto \CB^{\textup{ban}}_{(G,\mu)}(A,I)$ enables us to define presheaves and, by sheafification, sheaves on various sites (see \S \ref{StackprismaticGdisplays}); on the relative prismatic site $(A,I)_{\prism}$, we obtain the stack $\mathcal{B}^{\prism_{/(A,I)}}_{(G,\mu)}$.
 Noting that \emph{quasi-regular semiperfectoid rings} form a basis for the quasi-syntomic site, and using the fact that the prismatic site of a quasi-regular semiperfectoid ring $R$ has a final object $(\prism_R,\BI_R)$, we obtain the stack $\mathcal{B}^{\textup{qsyn}}_{(G,\mu)}$.
 Finally, on $\Perf/\Spd \BZ_p$ (the site of perfectoid spaces of characteristic $p$ over $\Spd\BZ_p$, with the \'etale topology), and using $A_{\textup{inf}}$ prisms, we have the stack $\mathcal{B}^{\textup{perf}}_{(G,\mu)}$.
 One can define objects of these stacks, called \emph{prismatic higher $(G,\mu)$-displays}, as $G$-torsors (over the relevant spaces) with additional data.
 When $G$ is $\GL_n$, and over quasi-syntomic rings, the stack $\mathcal{B}^{\textup{qsyn}}_{(G,\mu)}$ is nothing but the stack of admissible prismatic Dieudonn\'e crystals, which is equivalent to the stack of $p$-divisible groups \cite{anschutz2023prismatic}.